 Example 1.
 Max and Jenny, a married couple, bought a home decades ago for $250,000, and are now selling it for $900,000.
 Their total gain is $650,000, and they have easily met the 2-of-5 ownership-and-use requirement.
 As a result, they can exclude $500,000 of the capital gains.
 The remaining $150,000 capital gain – eligible for long-term capital gains treatment, as the holding period is far beyond the 12-month requirement – will be reported on their tax return as a normal long-term capital gain, subject to the usual tax rates (and potential 3.8% investment income surtax) that may apply.

-The capital gains exclusion is only allowed once every 2 years.
-Thus, the partial exclusion still cannot be used if another exclusion had been claimed for another sale in the past 24 months, and in the event of a married couple the full $500,000 exclusion is only available as long as neither spouse has used it in the past 2 years (if one spouse sold a home recently and the other did not, the second spouse can still use his/her individual $250,000 exclusion).
-On the other hand, as long as “no more than once every 2 years” requirement is met, there is no limit on home many times an individual can take advantage of the primary residence capital gains exclusion throughout their lifetime!
+Notably, the capital gains exclusion is only allowed once every 2 years.
+However, if an exception applies that would allow a partial exclusion, the partial exclusion can be claimed even if another exclusion had been claimed for another sale in the past 24 months.
+Though in the event of a married couple, even the full $500,000 exclusion is only available as long as neither spouse has used it in the past 2 years (if one spouse sold a home recently and the other did not, the second spouse can still use his/her individual $250,000 exclusion).
+On the other hand, as long as “no more than once every 2 years” requirement is met, there is no limit on home many times an individual can take advantage of the primary residence capital gains exclusion throughout their lifetime (in 2-year intervals)!

 Converting A Rental Property Into A Primary Residence